-if is tricky when used with IO.
-If and IO Conceptually it is are no different, but intuitively it is hard to deal with.
+If and IO if can be tricky when used with IO.
+Conceptually it is no different from an if in any other context, but intuitively it is hard to develop.
 Consider the function doesFileExists from System.Directory:

 '''

 doesFileExist :: FilePath -> IO Bool

 '''